 Claims for the homeworking allowance for 2020/21 can be made through the new micro-service even before the end of the tax year on 5 April 2021.
 HMRC have said that they will apply the relief for the whole year even if the employee then returns to the office before 5 April 2021.

-Claims for homeworking allowances will not be automatically rolled forward into 2021/22 and it is not currently HMRC's intention to extend the modified approach being applied to claims in 2020/21 to 2021/22.
-Anyone claiming homeworking allowance for 2021/22 will need to meet the usual conditions.
+Claims for homeworking allowances will not be automatically rolled forward into 2021/22 and we were advised in 2020 that it was not HMRC's intention to extend the modified approach being applied to claims in 2020/21 to 2021/22.
+Budget 2021 was silent on the matter, which suggests that there remains no intention to extend the relaxation into 2021/22, even though there will still be restrictions in place.
+Until we are advised otherwise, anyone claiming homeworking allowance for 2021/22 will need to meet the usual conditions.

 Purchases of Office Equipment

 It is generally accepted that working solely on a laptop for long periods is poor practice, and can lead to discomfort and back pain.
 Many homeworkers will need additional equipment including monitors, keyboards and even desks and chairs in order to make a functional office space at home.
-Fortunately, following an announcement on 13 May 2020, some of the unintended outcomes which could arise here have been dealt with by the Government.
+Fortunately, following an announcement on 13 May 2020, and a further policy paper published at Budget 2021 some of the unintended outcomes which could arise here have been dealt with by the Government.

 If the employer has purchased and provided any necessary equipment then, provided there is no significant private use, no taxable benefit in kind arises on the employee.